aarons-talks/2019-05-31-GopherCon-EU/README.md

 $ go run .
 ```

-## Third Way: Use Your Athens While Offline!
+## Third Way: Use Your Athens While Offline :scream:

 Like I mentioned in the last step, Athens is meant to run inside of organizations to serve up their private code.
 To do that, it keeps its own database of _all_ the code you request from it - public and private.
 That means that if you have an Athens server running and you do a build against it, you can shut down your internet connection and do the same build against it without an internet connection!